-Prior to enrollment, a student desiring entry into the Associate of Science in Nursing (ADN) program and VN-to-ADN programs may receive transfer credit for courses in Anatomy, Physiology, and Microbiology for health pre-professionals or Biology majors taken previously at another institution as long as the student has achieved a minimum grade of 3.0 in these courses.
+Prior to enrollment, a student desiring entry into the Associate of Science in Nursing (ADN) program may receive transfer credit for courses in Anatomy, Physiology, and Microbiology for health pre-professionals or Biology majors taken previously at another institution as long as the student has achieved a minimum grade of 3.0 in these courses.
 The courses must include a laboratory component and have been taken in the last two (2) years.

 Transfer credit will only be granted under the following conditions: